School Board Policy 806 -

 The school district’s Crisis Management Policy and Emergency Response Plan has been created in consultation with local community response agencies and other appropriate individuals and groups likely to be involved in assisting with a school emergency.
 It is designed so that each building administrator can tailor a crisis management plan to meet that building’s specific situation and needs.

 The school district administration shall present the district’s Emergency Response Plan to the School Board for review and approval.
 This district Emergency Response Plan and resultant building-specific crisis management plans will include general crisis procedures and crisis-specific procedures.
-Upon approval by the School Board, the Emergency Response Plan and the Crisis Management Policy, will be maintained on an annual basis.
+Upon approval by the School Board, the Emergency Response Plan and the Crisis Management Policy will be maintained on an annual basis.

 B. Elements of the District Crisis Management Plan